comp423-25s/comp423-25s.github.io/docs/resources/git/ch3-git-branch-merge.md

 * Branches can be merged either by fast-forwarding (when no divergence) or merge commits (when histories diverge).
 * Resolve merge conflicts manually by editing files, staging changes, and committing resolutions.
 * Delete merged branches with git branch -d to keep your repository clean.
-* Commit, stash, or discard changes before switching branches to avoid conflicts or lost work.
+* Commit, stash, or discard current changes in your working directory before switching branches to avoid conflicts or lost work.

 ---